MCP Integration

 TL;DR - MCP: Enable Bus Users to use NL to create multi-step execution flows

-MCP enables Business Users to use Natural Language to create multi-step execution flows across existing business-rule-enforced APIs.
-For example:
+Developers can use MCP to build MCP Client Executors.
+These enable Business Users to use Natural Language to create multi-step execution flows across existing business-rule-enforced APIs.
+For example, a Business User might request:

-This is a new request, composed from existing steps (find orders, send email).
+This is a new request, composed from existing services (find orders, send email).

-- MCP Client Executors to discover servers (tools) - their schema, etc.
+- MCP Client Executors first discover servers (tools) - their schema, instructions, etc.

-- MCP Client Executors to call LLMs to translate NL queries into multi-step execution flows called Tool Context Blocks..
+- MCP Client Executors then call LLMs to translate NL queries into multi-step execution flows called Tool Context Blocks..

 -

-The MCP Client Executors to execute the Tool Context Block steps, making calls on the MCP Server Executors.
+The MCP Client Executors then process the Tool Context Block steps, making calls on the MCP Server Executors (tools).

 In some cases, you may have a database, but neither the APIs nor the logic.
 GenAI-Logic API Logic Server can mcp-ify existing databases by: